CatmanFan/FriishProduce/README.md

 * Replace WAD contents with forwarder to auto-load specific emulator core and ROM

 ## How-to
-*Coming soon*<br>For information on how to use the [legacy edition](https://github.com/CatmanFan/FriishProduce/tree/main/legacy) (versions 0.0.1.0-alpha to 0.26-beta), see [here](https://github.com/CatmanFan/FriishProduce/wiki/FriishProduce-Legacy).
+*Coming soon*<br>For information on how to use the [legacy edition](https://github.com/CatmanFan/FriishProduce/tree/main/legacy), see [here](https://github.com/CatmanFan/FriishProduce/wiki/FriishProduce-Legacy).

 **Make sure you have a (v)Wii NAND backup in case anything goes wrong!**